andreasvc/litcliches/README.md

 # Cliche expressions in literary and genre novels

-Code for the paper "Cliche expressions in literary and genre novels", to be presented at the Latech-CLfL 2018 workshop.
+Code for the paper "[Cliche expressions in literary and genre novels](http://aclweb.org/anthology/W18-4504)", presented at the Latech-CLfL 2018 workshop.

 This repository is intended for documentation purposes, as the relevant data cannot be made publicly available.